aapoalas/denonomicon/static/contents/performance.md

 ## Example performance results:

+The following table gives example performance results of calling native library symbols that either only take a single parameter of a type, or return a static value of the type.
+The performance results should give a basic idea of what sort of baseline performance one can expect of a native library symbol call with these kind of simple signatures.

 | Operation                           | Slow call performance | Fast call performance |
 | ----------------------------------- | --------------------- | --------------------- |
 | No-op                               | 46 ns                 | 6 ns                  |